-Minor in English—Spoken Word/Poetry Slam/Performance Poetry Track
+Minor in English: Spoken Word/Poetry Slam/Performance Poetry Track

-The English minor in spoken word/poetry slam/performance poetry immerses students in the modern performance poetry movement, which includes myriad and diverse artistic voices.
+The English minor in spoken word/poetry slam/performance poetry immerses students in the modern performance poetry movement, which includes myriad diverse artistic voices.

 Through poetry, theater, and musical exercises, students establish their own poetic voices and the most powerful ways to express themselves to an audience.
 Students also develop their art through analytical writing, oral presentation, research, and participation in the Berklee Poetry Club.
 Students explore the history of performance poetry, from the ancient competitions of Greece to the modern forms of slam poetry, performance art, rap, and spoken word.
 Students participate in the active dialog between the traditional world of poetry and the more recent phenomenon of slam poetry and other kinds of poetic performance.

-Upon completion of a minor in English, spoken word/poetry slam/performance poetry track, students will:
+Upon completion of a minor in English: spoken word/poetry slam/performance poetry track, students will:

-- Evaluate the role of performance poetry in society, as it pertains to the personal, cultural, and political;
+- evaluate the role of performance poetry in society as it pertains to the personal, cultural, and political;

-- Develop an individual, creative voice, as expressed through word and music;
+- develop an individual, creative voice as expressed through word and music;

-- Distinguish among the different styles, genres, themes, trends, and key terminology of performance poetry and traditional poetry, both in terms of poetic form and performance style;
+- distinguish among the different styles, genres, themes, trends, and key terminology of performance poetry and traditional poetry, both in terms of poetic form and performance style;

-- Synthesize linguistic, musical, and performative aesthetic;
+- synthesize their linguistic, musical, and performative aesthetic;

-- Explore the artistry of words;
+- explore the artistry of words;

-- Create their own poetic compositions;
+- create their own poetic compositions;

-- Apply theatrical and oratorical skills for stage performance;
+- apply theatrical and oratorical skills for stage performance;

-- Examine the thriving poetry scene in Boston; and
+- examine the thriving poetry scene in Boston; and

 - apply critical, logical, and creative thinking to analyze their own and others' art.